 After our tour, I heard from one of our followers that they didn’t get to see Park Güell when they visited Barcelona.
 Because, apparently, you have to book tickets online several days in advance.

 Good to know: Park Güell tickets seem to always sell out at least a few days upfront, so you can’t just show up at Park Güell and expect to visit it.
 What a shame, but at least now you know… You can either get a park entrance ticket and explore the park on your own or book a ticket that includes a guided park visit.
+Either way, be sure to book in advance!

 I have to admit that to us, Park Guell felt a bit like a tourist trap.
 Countless street vendors line the pathways of the park.
 Between them, huge crowds of tourists, and warnings to watch out for pickpockets, it was hard to appreciate the beauty of this place.